 I’m intrigued by this “rule book.”
 What are these rules he subscribes to?

-[laughs] I couldn't possibly tell you that.
-It's not like there is an official rule book.
-There's consequences to people's behavior, and the consequences that Simcoe dishes out are very severe -- but he's a decisive, black-and-white kind of guy.
-You'll see as the season goes on that he makes very quick, decisive decisions that sometimes don't benefit him. ...
-He's a man with very specific ideas about how things should go.
+] I couldn’t possibly tell you that.
+It’s not like there is an official rule book.
+There’s consequences to people’s behavior, and the consequences that Simcoe dishes out are very severe — but he’s a decisive, black-and-white kind of guy.
+You’ll see as the season goes on that he makes very quick, decisive decisions that sometimes don’t benefit him. … He’s a man with very specific ideas about how things should go.

 I think, in his eyes, if only the rebels within America could be eliminated and the people could be tamed to be more like the British, then everything will be all right.
 What makes it work is if you have a guy who really believes that’s true.
 Otherwise he’s just an idea of malevolence, and that doesn’t work.
 That’s not interesting.
 All of these people, they’re affected by their environment.
 Part of that environment is the people within it.
 He’s still a human being, and there’s a woman in his sights …

 Or lucky Anna. [laughs] When emotions get involved with someone who’s ruthless like that, then bad things happen.